 Jewish Welcome Workshop: An In-depth Introduction to Judaism

-This 35-week long introductory course is designed for those interested in converting to Judaism or learning more about Judaism and their own Jewish heritage.
-Participants learn both within the classroom and through immersion in the larger Sixth & I community.
+This 38-week introductory course is designed for those interested in learning more about Judaism and/or converting.
+Participants learn both within the classroom and through immersion in the larger Sixth & I and Washington DC community.
 At the end of the program, non-Jewish participants will be prepared to convert to Judaism or to live as a Ger Toshav (“fellow traveler”) with the Jewish people.
-Click here to learn more about the course or to add your name to our inquiry list.

 Adult B’nai Mitzvah Course

-This 30-week course explores Jewish approaches to prayer and spirituality, as well as the ins and outs of Friday night and Saturday morning Shabbat services.
+This 30-week course explores Jewish approaches to prayer and spirituality, as well as the ins and outs of Saturday morning Shabbat services.
 At the end of the course, participants can celebrate their B’nai Mitzvah on our historic bimah.
 Basic Hebrew reading skills required; comprehension not necessary.
-We expect that the next session of this course will begin in the fall of 2016.
+The course begins each fall.
 To be added to our inquiry list, please click here.

 Building A Jewish Home